bpmn-io/table-js/README.md

 Tests are running in Chrome Headless by default.
 Set environment variable `TEST_BROWSERS=(Chrome|Firefox|IE)` to run the tests in a non-headless browser.

+### Package

+Execute npm run all to lint and test the project.

+Note: We do not generate any build artifacts.
+Required parts of the library should be bundled by modelers / viewers as needed instead.

 ## License

 MIT